COVID Testing Available At Both Locations: Rapid, PCR, and Antibody testing.

-David Shusterman, MD offers his patients innovative treatments for kidney stones including extracorporeal shock wave lithotripsy (ESWL) from his Midtown East, New York based practice, NY Urology.
+David Shusterman, MD offers his patients innovative treatments for kidney stones including extracorporeal shock wave lithotripsy (ESWL) from his Midtown East, New York and Forest Hills based practice, NY Urology.
 It’s a non-invasive procedure used to break up kidney stones into smaller fragments which should be easier to pass out of the body.

 ESWL is a common treatment for large kidney stones.
 During this procedure, Dr. Shusterman directs shockwaves through the body that cause a kidney stone to break into smaller pieces.
 This treatment is most effective on kidney stones two centimeters in diameter or smaller.
 Larger stones will typically require other more invasive treatments.

 At NY Urology, Dr. Shusterman provides the most expert treatment of Kidney Stones using ESWL.
 Using the DIREX Duet Magna machine, Dr. Shusterman induces a combination of electromagnetic technology and the double shockwave idea, giving his practice a unwiue advantage in the field of shockwave lithotripsy.

 During ESWL, you’ll rest on an operating table and a water filled cushion will be placed either behind your kidney or on your abdomen.
 The water cushion helps Dr. Shusterman obtain a more accurate target of your kidney stones.
 The treatment will take between 45-60 minutes, during which time 1,000-2,000 shockwaves are passed through your body to target and eliminate all remaining stones.
 If necessary, Dr. Shusterman will place stents in your ureters prior to treatment to prevent any swelling from blocking your kidneys.